Diagnosability of labeled $\mathfrak{D_p}$ automata: Introduction

 \subsection{Background}

-The study of \emph{diagnosability} of discrete-event systems (DESs) modeled by finite-state machines originates from \cite{Lin1994DiagnosabilityDES,Sampath1995DiagnosabilityDES}, where in the former state-based diagnosis was studied, and in the latter event-based diagnosis was studied and a \emph{formal definition} of diagnosability was given.
+The study of \emph{diagnosability} of discrete-event systems (DES's) modeled by finite-state machines originates from \cite{Lin1994DiagnosabilityDES,Sampath1995DiagnosabilityDES}, where in the former state-based diagnosis was studied, and in the latter event-based diagnosis was investigated and a \emph{formal definition} of diagnosability was given.
 A DES usually consists of discrete states and transitions between states caused by spontaneous occurrences of partially-observed (labeled) events.
-Intuitively, a DES is called diagnosable if the occurrence of a faulty event can be determined after a finite number of subsequent events occur by observing the generated output sequence.
-Widely studied DES models have finitely many events, but may have infinitely many states, e.g., Petri nets, timed automata, max-plus systems, etc. The event-based notion of diagnosability can be naturally extended to these models, although the characterization of diagnosability is much more difficult than in finite-state machines.
+Intuitively, a DES is called diagnosable if the occurrence of a faulty event can be determined after a sufficiently large number of subsequent events occur by observing the generated output sequence.
+Widely studied models in DES's have finitely many events, but may have infinitely many states, e.g., Petri nets, timed automata, max-plus systems, etc. The event-based notion of diagnosability can be naturally extended to these models, although the characterization of diagnosability is much more difficult than in finite-state machines.